 9. Keeping photos organized

 Most other photo editing apps are messy, to be honest.
 Lightroom, since its inception, was not only planned to be an editing tool, but also a photo organization hub.
 The same applies to the mobile version, which neatly organizes photos in folders and albums.

 Most other photo editing apps are messy, to be honest.Edgar Cervantes

 In addition, Adobe Sensei will recognize objects in images and properly tag them.
 You can also manually tag your pictures, making it easier to find them through the search bar.
 In addition, the People section organizes images by person, through facial recognition.

 Because the cloud is Lightroom’s backbone, you need not worry about hard drives failing, losing memory cards, accidental deletes, or any other downsides that come with using only local storage.
 Your photos are in Adobe’s servers.
 Of course, this also comes with some downsides, which we will cover in the next section.

 Lightroom for mobile downsides

 No app is perfect, and Adobe Lightroom for mobile is not the exception.
 Here are some things we don’t like about this app.

 - Cloud storage: Keeping data in servers costs money.
 Your subscription allows for either 20GB or 1TB of data.
 Extra cloud storage can get pricey, depending on your needs.

-- Limited watermarking: While the feature to export watermarked images has been added, it is currently limited to text.
+- Limited watermarking: While the feature to export watermarked images is available, it only supports text.
 You can’t upload logos or images to be used as watermarks.

 - Price: While you can use Lightroom for free, many of its most exciting features are only accessible to subscription holders. $10 a month isn’t exactly cheap.